andreimitea30/Licenta/README.md

 ### Run 4 - Three-stream extension (`st_gcn_v4.py`)

-Where v3 explored the reviewer's surface critiques, v4 took the obvious next step within base ST-GCN: a third stream.
-The canonical multi-stream ST-GCN family (Shi et al., 2019, "Two-Stream Adaptive GCN") routinely uses joint, bone, and motion streams, each fed a *specialised* 4-channel feature rather than a concatenated 7-channel mix:
+Where v3 explored the reviewer's surface critiques, v4 took the obvious next step within base ST-GCN: a third stream:

 - **Joint stream**: `[x, y, z, visibility]`
 - **Bone stream**: `[bx, by, bz, visibility]` where bone vectors are computed across the 34 anatomical edges
 - **Motion stream**: `[vx, vy, vz, visibility]` where velocities are temporal first differences of positions

 Each stream is a separate `SingleStream` network (the same architecture as v2's per-stream backbone).
-Logits are averaged at fusion time.
 The per-stream input channel count drops from 7 to 4, leaving total parameters roughly unchanged (~6.7M, distributed across three smaller streams instead of two larger ones).
-All other v2 choices were inherited verbatim - dropout 0.5, mixup α=0.3, attention on blocks `[8, 9]`, clip-level augmentation, plain `shuffle=True`.
+All other v2 choices were inherited - dropout 0.5, mixup α=0.3, attention on blocks `[8, 9]`, clip-level augmentation, plain `shuffle=True`.
 The lesson from v3 was clear: do not touch the regularisation recipe.

 Two evaluation-time recipes were added as toggleable defaults: